mretegan/crispy/README.rst

     python3 -V

-If the version number is at least 3.7, you can install Crispy and all dependencies using pip:
+If the version number is at least 3.5, you can install Crispy and all dependencies using pip:

 .. code:: sh

-    pip3 install --upgrade crispy
+    python3 -m pip install --upgrade --user PyQt5==5.13.2 numpy matplotlib silx python3 -m pip install --upgrade --user --no-deps --force crispy

 After the installation finishes, you should be able to start the program from the command line: